 CX Glossary: Customer Experience Terms to Know

 The customer experience (CX) has never been more critical to both companies and their stakeholders.
-With Mosaicx, Intrado delivers contact center automation that enables businesses to personalize interactions with their customers and maximize ROI on their customer service investments.
+Mosaicx enables businesses to both automate and personalize interactions with their customers and maximize ROI on their customer service investments.

 But, as customer preferences change, the technology used to meet stakeholder needs does too.
 This CX glossary lists many of the terms that impact customers and power contact center technology in one easy-to-access location.
 It covers relevant and industry-specific CX terminology and definitions, from intelligent virtual agents (IVA) to conversational AI and natural language processing (NLP).